sseefried/learning-agda/NatProofsForFin.lagda.md

 This explains why we can use inequality proofs on `ℕ` when trying to prove inequalities on `Fin` values.

 When one writes `fin1/3≤fin2/3 : fin1/3 ≤ fin2/3`
-the type is normalised to `1 N.≤ 2` as one can see by using the `C-c C-n` hotkey below.
+the type is normalised to `1 N.≤ 2` as one can see by using the `C-c C-n` hotkey in the hole below.

 ```
 typeOfFin1/3≤fin2/3 : Set